cyborgoat/data-inference-machine-learning/assignment_4/junxiaog-Junxiao Guo-DIAMLassignment4.md

   <img width="460" height="300" src="../images/hw4_imgs/h4_q3p2.png">
 </p>
 <center>Fig 3.2 Test Result by Using Trained Model</center>
-The trained model mostly corretly reflected the actual result, though for the time period from Janurary 2019 to July 2019, there is a highly non-linear flucturation of the speed violations, so fo that part the model didn't reflect the true result accurately
+The trained model mostly correctly reflected the actual result, though for the time period from January 2019 to July 2019, there is a highly non-linear fluctuation of the speed violations, so fo that part the model didn't reflect the true result accurately

 To sum up, my assumption holds true since the trend of monthly average speed violations for the city of Chicago decreased along with time.